oseveen/oseveen/readme.md

 <!--- quote@start --->

 ```
-"We're kept from our goal not by obstacles, but by a clear path to a lesser goal."
+"When you have to make a choice and don't make it, that is in itself a choice."
-- Bhagavad Gita
+- William James
 ```

 <!--- quote@end --->